-The FEI Code of Conduct for the Welfare of the Horse also apply; it is included in Appendix E.
+The FEI Code of Conduct for the Welfare of the Horse also apply.

 4.7 Prizes

 Prizes are awarded at the discretion of show organizers.
 The prize specifications must be included on show entry forms and/or a published prize list.
 Amounts and distribution of prize money may not be altered from that outlined on the entry form and/or the prize list.